mohak92/burger/README.md

 ```
  ### Instructions for local setup
   1. Git clone or download the source code.
+  2. Run schema.sql to crete database and tables and run seed.sql to insert seed data by using MySQL Shell or any SQL GUI
-  2. Intall dependencies using the node package manager.
+  3. Intall dependencies using the node package manager.
   ```bash
 npm install
 ```
-  3. Run the application.
+  4. Run the application.
   ```bash
 node server.js
 ```
-4. Launch the app by entering http://localhost:8080 in your browser.
+5. Launch the app by entering http://localhost:8080 in your browser.

 ### Author
 Mohak Tamhane